Is it possible to attend a program only part time?

 For students in the International Summer Dance Intensive, Dance Lab Program, or the three-week Junior Summer Dance Intensive who are not staying at Roosevelt University, the Activities Fee is optional.
 Those who choose to pay the fee are expected to participate in all activities; paying for only a portion of the activities is not an option.

 What is included in the Activities Fee?

-The Activities Fee will cover weekend lunches and admission to planned weekend activities.
+The Activities Fee will cover admission to planned weekend activities as well as tranportation to the activities.
 The Activities Fee will not cover any unplanned activities that the students and chaperones decide upon during the week such as dinner outside of Roosevelt University, ice cream, movies, etc.